 They can usually be divided into anaerobic and aerobic processes.
 “Aerobic” refers to a process in which oxygen is present, while “anaerobic” describes a process with no oxygen.

 Aerobic Wastewater Treatment

-This includes processes such as activated sludge process, oxidation ditches, trickling filters, lagoon-based treatments, and aerobic digestion.
+This includes processes such as the activated sludge process, oxidation ditches, trickling filters, lagoon-based treatments, and aerobic digestion.
 Diffused aeration systems when used the goal is to maximize oxygen transfer and minimize odors as the wastewater is treated.
 Aeration provides oxygen to the helpful bacteria and other organisms as they decompose organic substances in the wastewater.

 One example of this method is the activated sludge process.
 This is a proven biological wastewater treatment widely used for the secondary treatment of both domestic and industrial wastewater.
 It is optimal to treat waste streams high in organic or biodegradable content and is often used to treat municipal sewage, wastewater generated by pulp and paper mills or food-related industries such as meat processing.
-This is similar to hollow fiber membrane system.
+This is similar to the hollow fiber membrane system.